brunoyui/converter_utils/README.md

 # converter_utils
-Utility scripts to convert, pre-process and process between formats for process mining dataset
+Utility scripts to convert, pre-process and process between formats for process mining dataset.